|You can ask questions or answer questions about this scholarship.

 ** International candidates must obtain a valid visa from the U.S. State Department after being awarded the Fellowship; the visa is normally sponsored by MIT.
 A language proficiency test (such as TOEFL) may be required as part of the visa process.

-The final deadline for submission is February 28, 2019.
+The final Last Date for submission is February 28, 2019.

 Applicants selected for the fellowship will be notified in the first week of May 2019.
 For further questions, please contact Bettina Urcuioli at bma [AT] mit.edu.